selamgit/EfficientNet_for_Endoscopic_Images_Response_Prediction/README.md

-##  Endoscopic images and clinical variables to predict the response to radiation therapy
+##  Endoscopic images and clinical variables to predict the response to chemoradiation

 ### Background and Aim

-- Accurate response evaluation is crucial to select complete responders from rectal cancer patients diagnosed and treated with radiotherapy.
+- Accurate response evaluation is crucial to select complete responders from rectal cancer patients diagnosed and treated with neoadjuvant (chemo)radiotherapy.

 - The aim of this study was to evaluate the accuracy of response prediction with deep learning methods based on endoscopic images and clinical features.